MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/split-view.md

 ## Is this the right control?

-The split view control can be used to make a [navigation pane](navigationview.md).
-To build this pattern, add an expand/collapse button (the "hamburger" button) and a list view representing the nav items.
+The split view control can be used to create any "drawer" experience where users can open and close the supplemental pane.
+For example, you can use SplitView to build the [master/details](master-details.md) pattern.

-The split view control can also be used to create any "drawer" experience where users can open and close the supplemental pane.
+If you'd like to build a navigation menu with an expand/collapse button and a list of navigation items, then use the [NavigationView](navigationview.md) control.

 ## Examples